gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 # Parallel DTLS Rekeying {#parallel-dtls}

 Rekeying in this specification is implemented by replacing the DTLS connection getting old with a new one.
-This feature exploits the capability of parallel DTLS connections and the possibility to add and remove DTLS connections during the lifetime of the SCTP Association.
+This feature MAY exploit the capability of parallel DTLS connections and the possibility to add and remove DTLS connections during the lifetime of the SCTP Association.